Choosing a Care Home in BC: A Guide to Help Your Family Feel Confident

 - Can I speak with families of current residents?

-Take notes during your visit and compare answers across facilities.
+Take notes during your visit.
+Compare answers across facilities.
 The way staff respond to your questions tells you as much as the answers themselves.
+You deserve clear, honest answers.

 Reading BC Seniors Advocate Data

-The BC Office of the Seniors Advocate publishes annual reports and data on long-term care and assisted living facilities across the province.
-This data is one of the most valuable tools available to BC families.
-Here is what to look for:
+The BC Office of the Seniors Advocate publishes annual reports on care facilities across the province.
+This data is one of the most valuable tools available to you.
+Here's what to look for:

-- Resident and family satisfaction surveys: These cover areas like quality of food, responsiveness of staff, and overall satisfaction.
+- Resident and family satisfaction surveys: These cover food quality, staff responsiveness, and overall satisfaction.
 Compare scores to the provincial average.

-- Direct care hours: The Seniors Advocate reports how many hours of direct care (nursing and care aide time) residents receive per day.
+- Direct care hours: The Seniors Advocate reports how many hours of direct care residents receive per day.
+This includes nursing and care aide time.
 More hours generally means more attentive care.

-- Complaint data: Look at the number and types of complaints filed against a facility.
+- Complaint data: Look at the number and types of complaints filed.
 A pattern of similar complaints is a red flag.

 - Inspection reports: Health authorities conduct routine inspections.
-Review the most recent inspection findings for any facility you are considering.
+Review the most recent findings for any facility you're considering.

-CareCompare integrates Seniors Advocate data directly into facility profiles, making it easy to compare quality metrics side by side without digging through government reports.
+We integrate Seniors Advocate data directly into CareCompare facility profiles.
+You can compare quality metrics side by side without digging through government reports.
+This is your next step after narrowing down your options.

 Red Flags to Watch For